Interested in automatic updating?

 After we test a release version and tag it stable, we update your terminals in several stages and outside business hours.

 - Faster troubleshooting.
 The terminal is already on the latest release, so the Support Team immediately starts looking for solutions.
 There is no trying to fix the issue by updating to the latest release first.

 - Compliance with the latest scheme regulations.

-- Less risk because the steps from one release to the next are small compared to a manual updating situation where releases are skipped.
+- Lower update risk.
+The improvements from one release to the next are smaller compared to a manual updating process where releases are often skipped.

 - Convenience.
 You don't have to do anything.

 - You never miss vital updates.

 - Stage 1 - beta testing merchants.
 We update up to 5% of the payment terminals to the latest beta software version.
 If any issues are discovered, we fix them before releasing the first stable version in stage 2.